Its-treason/insomnia-plugin-git-integration/README.md

 ![](https://cdn.discordapp.com/attachments/693228572286124085/1090742892311625821/Screenshot_2023-03-29_225628.png)

 - Choose the folder with the `project.json` file
-- Data will be importet and Insomnia restartet
+- Data will be importet and Insomnia will be restartet

 ### New buttons refence